 On October 13, 2015, we entered into an employment agreement with Mr. Oliviero (the "Employment Agreement"), pursuant to which he received an initial annualized salary of \$395,000.
-As part of his annual review in January 2018, the Board raised his base salary to \$450,000 effective as of January 1, 2018.
-The Employment Agreement further provides for an incentive bonus linked to the realization of certain corporate milestones, to be established annually by agreement between Mr. Oliviero and our Chairman.
-The achievement of these milestones (as determined by the Chairman) may result in a target annual award of up to fifty percent (50%) of Mr. Oliviero's annual salary, with a maximum annual award of up to seventy-five percent (75%).
-Mr. Oliviero also received a cash bonus of \$100,000 upon the completion of the first public offering of our company's stock resulting in our receipt of gross proceeds of at least \$20,000,000, which occurred in March 2018.
-The employment agreement provides Mr. Oliviero with severance benefits upon certain terminations of employment, as described below.
+As part of his annual review in December 2019, the Board raised his base salary to \$515,000 effective as of January 1, 2020.
+The Employment Agreement further provides for an incentive bonus linked to the realization of goals and objectives to be established annually by agreement between Mr. Oliviero and our Chairman.
+The achievement of these goals and objectives (as determined by the Chairman) may result in a target annual award of up to fifty percent (50%) of Mr. Oliviero's annual salary, with a maximum annual award of up to seventy-five percent (75%).
+Mr. Oliviero's incentive award for 2019 is described under "Annual Incentive Bonus" below.
+Pursuant to the terms of the Employment Agreement, Mr. Oliviero also received a cash bonus of \$100,000 upon the completion of the first public offering of the Company's stock resulting in our receipt of gross proceeds of at least \$20,000,000, which occurred in March 2018.
+The Employment Agreement provides Mr. Oliviero with severance benefits upon certain terminations of employment, as described below.
 In each case, the severance benefits are conditioned upon Mr. Oliviero's execution and non-revocation of a release of claims against the Company.